Maxine001/letsvibe/docs/SupabaseBucketSetup.md

 FOR SELECT
 USING (true);

-CREATE POLICY "Allow authenticated users to insert"
+CREATE POLICY "Allow public users to insert"
 ON users
 FOR INSERT
-TO authenticated
+TO public
 WITH CHECK (true);
 ```